By THE MICHIGAN CAMPAIGN FINANCE NETWORK

 So far, 2019 has been a good year for downtown Lansing’s restaurants and bars, at least according to lobbyists’ disclosures.

-Total lobbyist spending on food and drink over the first seven months of the year, $517,756, is not a record but it’s up from 2018.
+Total lobbyist spending on food and drink over the first seven months of 2019, $540,637, is the second largest total for the first seven months of a year.
 Over the first seven months of 2018, lobbyists disclosed spending only $428,533.

 Only four times since 2010 has lobbyist spending on food and drink crossed the $500,000 mark for the first seven months of a year.
 The other three times were 2017 ($540,598), 2015 ($552,524) and 2011 ($526,753).
 All of those times came in years after elections when new state lawmakers were taking office and lobbyists were getting to know them.